Adam Waxman is an award winning writer focusing on food,…

 Location, Location, Location!

 We take the subway.
 Easy.
 Anyone visiting Toronto from anywhere across the GTA and beyond, can simply take the train or subway, and presto!
 You’re there.
-Anyone heading downtown to a Leafs game, Raptors game, Blue Jays game, the convention centre or a concert, you can dine here and be very happy.
+Anyone heading downtown to a Leafs game, Raptors game, Blue Jays game, the convention centre or a concert, you can dine at this new Toronto restaurant and be very happy.

 We settle into a comfy round booth with champagne and cocktails.
 My Lavender Haze of Empress gin is a potpourri, aromatic and soft on the palate.
 In short order we are served steaming Gougères of white cheddar and Parmigiano-Reggiano.
 There’s no heavy cream.
 It’s just delicate, warm choux pastries for pop-in-your-mouth palate opening savouries.